Rappsilber-Laboratory/xidocs/md/xiview.md

 The final option "Make Filtered Xi URL" offers the option to export a URL that includes the current filter state.
 Upon re-opening in a browser this URL will set the filter to the values in the URL as a convenient shortcut.

-Finally, almost every view has the option to save their current representation as a SVG file, which again includes a timestamp and filter state within the filename.
+Finally, almost every view has the option to save their current representation as a SVG or PNG file, which again includes a timestamp and filter state within the filename.
+Most of the exported images also include a colour key, and most views generate SVG images that include a link to return to the search.